Chiral perturbation theory for heavy hadrons and chiral effective field theory for heavy hadronic molecules: Symmetries of low energy QCD and effective field theories

-However, the above naive differentiation (or classification) of the ``dynamically generated" and ``preexisting" states is framework-dependent.
-From the perspective of the effective field theory, the parameterizations of the kernel potentials generating the consistent $T$-matrix at the interested energy scale are not unique.
-For example, the pole of the $\rho$ resonance can be reproduced either from the $\chi$PT interaction without the bare pole in the chiral unitary approaches (e.g.~\cite{Oller:1997ng,Nieves:1999bx}) or by introducing the bare pole in the potential, e.g.~\cite{Oller:1998zr,Chen:2012rp}.
-Identifying the ``preexisting" states with the quark model states also has ambiguities.
-Some well-accepted $\bar{q} q$ mesons could be dynamically generated from the meson-meson interaction at least formally in some frameworks.
-Apart from the $\rho$ meson, the $D^*$ was dynamically generated from the $D\pi$ interaction in Ref.~\cite{Schmidt:2018vvl}.
+{ However, the above naive distinction (or classification) of the ``dynamically generated" and ``preexisting" states is model-dependent.
+From the perspective of the effective field theory, the parameterizations of the kernel potentials which generate the consistent $T$-matrix at the energy scale of interest are not unique.
+In some cases, the preexisting states are hidden in the low energy constants (LECs).
+Within a given energy range, it is possible to replace a theory with the non-perturbative two-particle interactions and no preexisting pole by an effective theory with a preexisting pole and perturbative two-particle interactions~\cite{Weinberg:1962hj}.
+This leads to ambiguity regarding the mechanisms of the resonance generation.
+Sometimes, it is difficult to distinguish the direct QCD dynamics at the quark level and the hadron-hadron interactions since both of them may contribute simultaneously.
+Even some well-accepted $ \bar qq$ mesons could be dynamically generated from the meson-meson interaction at least formally in some frameworks.
+For example, the pole of the $\rho$ resonance can be reproduced well either from the $\chi$PT interaction without the bare pole in the chiral unitary approaches (e.g.~\cite{Oller:1997ng,Nieves:1999bx}) or by introducing the bare pole in the $\pi\pi$ scattering, e.g.~\cite{Oller:1998zr,Chen:2012rp}.
+The $D^*$ was also dynamically generated from the $D\pi$ interaction in Ref.~\cite{Schmidt:2018vvl}.
+In Sec. \ref{sec:uchptothers}, we will illustrate that the dynamically generated mechanisms and its mixtures with the preexisting states can both reproduce the mass and width of the $D_{s0}^*(2317)$ and are indistinguishable within the current experimental uncertainties. }

-The interpretations of the inner structures should be checked by comparing the theoretical calculations with the experimental observations.
-However, the naive discerning strongly depends on the parametrization methods of the amplitude since the resonance contribution may be attributed to Lagrangians at the higher chiral order~\cite{Ecker:1988te,Bernard:1995dp,Oller:1998hw}.
-In practice, the preexisting states and the dynamically generated mechanisms sometimes give indistinguishable predictions for the observables within the current experimental uncertainties.

-In fact, many theoretical methods are proposed to define or discern the above two concepts more framework-independently.
-In the 1960s, Weinberg exploited the relations of the elementary particle and the composite particle~\cite{Weinberg:1962hj,Weinberg:1965zz}, which are similar to ``preexisting" state and ``dynamically generated" state, respectively.
-For an $S$-wave shallow bound state, the probability of the hadron-hadron molecule component $(1-Z)$ ($Z$ is the wave function renormalization constant) is related to the $S$-wave scattering length and effective range~\cite{Weinberg:1965zz}, which can be measured easily.
-This relation was used to identify the deuteron as a molecule composed of two nucleons instead of an elementary state~\cite{Weinberg:1965zz}.
-Later, this relation has been generalized to describe the unstable resonances in many theoretical works~\cite{Baru:2003qq,Baru:2010ww,Hyodo:2011qc,Aceti:2012dd,Sekihara:2014kya,Hyodo:2013iga,Chen:2013upa,Kamiya:2015aea,Guo:2015daa}.